Healthcare is Getting Better

 The Medical Access Program (MAP)

-The Medical Access Program (MAP) is a local program provided by Central Health that covers primary care, prescriptions, specialty care, and hospital care.
+The Medical Access Program (MAP) by Central Health is a local health coverage program that covers primary care, prescriptions, specialty care, and hospital care.
 MAP helps people get the healthcare they need.

 Learn More